By: Guest Thought Leader, Anton van Heerden, Sage

 The two most popular benefits of switching to a paperless office are the environment and saving costs.
 While these two are important, many hidden positives tossing paper can do to help small businesses reinvent and simplify their endeavour – leading to increased profitability.
 It isn’t simply cutting the spending on paper that is a benefit, but also saving on the purchasing cost of filing cabinets, paper and folders, the cost of the office space to store the filing cabinets and paying staff to maintain the often cumbersome system.
 This also includes no longer needing to purchase as many copiers, fax machines, printers and time wasted looking for paperwork that has been misfiled.

 5. Outsourcing your payroll?

-The growing complexity of South African labour law and tax regulations, paired with a tight economy, means that many Small & Medium Businesses see great benefit in outsourcing the management of their payrolls and certain human resources (HR) functions.
+The growing complexity of South African labour law and tax regulations, paired with a tight economy, means that many Small and medium Businesses see great benefit in outsourcing the management of their payrolls and certain human resources (HR) functions.
 By working with a specialist, you can be sure that your payroll is accurate and that you are compliant with the latest tax laws and tax calculations.
 Another benefit is that the payroll outsourcing service provider will have the processes and discipline to better manage the risks of leaking employee information.